lmc2179/lmc2179.github.io/drafts/prediction_confidence.md

 We've got quite a dense plot now - let's take some time and recap all the elements we've added before we tackle them in detail:

 - The observed datapoints are `(temperature, sales revenue)` pairs.
 - The regression line tells us what the average revenue is as the temperature varies in our dataset.
 Here, we've assumed that the revenue varies linearly with the temperature.
+The regression line answers the question: "If we know the temperature, what is our single best guess about the average level of sales we expect to see?"
-- The confidence interval tells us the range of the average revenue at a given temperature
+- The confidence interval tells us the range of the average revenue at a given temperature.
+It answers the question: "If we know the temperature, what is our uncertainty around the average level of sales?"
-- The prediction interval tells us the range where the oberved revenue on an actual day is likely to fall at a given temperature
+- The prediction interval tells us the range where the oberved revenue on an actual day is likely to fall at a given temperature.
+It answers the question: "If we know the temperature, what actual range of sales might we see on a given day?".

 # Recap: What is the OLS model doing?